vesseljs/vessel/README.md

         public myCollection;

         constructor() {
-            let collection = this.myCollection // will be undefined.
+            let collection = this.myCollection // collection will be undefined.
         }

         method() {
-            let collection = this.myCollection // will be fine.
+            let collection = this.myCollection // collection will be right.
         }
    }
 ```